echoes1971/r-prj-ng/docs/ROADMAP.md

 ## 🎯 MVP - Priority Features

+- [ ] ObjectList: as Admin, I have a filter to see all deleted objects and massively select the delete
+- [ ] manifest.json to make it recognisable as a PWA

 ### Search & Discovery (NEXT - MVP BLOCKER)
 - [ ] Full-text search in HTML content // 👤 Roberto: A search box in the NavBar that leads to a /nav/search with results and filters
   - [x] Anonymous user search (public content only)